dgshue/Architecture/systems/Core Server Requirements.md

 - VROC is most likely out of scope
 - CPU speed is important - Xeon Gold series is ideal

-## General Login Server: Dell R540
+## General Login Server

-- Processor: 2 x Intel Xeon Gold 5218
-- RAM: 192GB (6 x 32GB)
+The General Login Server is the hub of connecting to the gcrNet.
+Most often this server will be the first stop for researchers that are accessing systems in the network.
+Therefore, it should provide the necessary tools to performa basic computation as well as enough storage and resources for non-specialized daily usage.
+The minimum requirements are:

+- Dual 16 core CPUs
+- 128GB memory
+- Dedicated management port
+- 40G+ network connectivity
+- OS and Data drive
-- Disk:
+- 5TB+ data drive
-  - 2 x 1.2TB hard drives (raid 1 configuration) - OS
-  - ? - Local storage
-- NIC: 1 x Mellanox ConnectX-4

 ## Application Server: Dell R540